 But, yes, getting it totally clean before trying to maintain it is helpful.
 So I’m going to get you there if that’s where you want to go.

-Maybe not professional-level detail, but I’m an old hand at eradicating cupholder goo.
+I’m an old hand at eradicating cupholder goo.

 Just don’t be afraid to accept “clean enough” because of perfectionism if you can’t handle a deep car cleaning right now.